jeffboichuk/ice-marketing/midterm-project-outline.md

 #### Alternative Evaluation {-}
-Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain the three fundamentally different directions that you believe TJL should consider going in (one of which can be related to improving the status quo at TJL).
+Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain the three fundamentally different directions that you believe TJL should consider going in (one of which may be related to improving the status quo at TJL).
 Further, you should arrive at and implement a set of criteria that you believe Mike and Sarah should use to make decisions of this sort.

 With alternatives and criteria in hand, you will be able to complete a [value model][johnson 2018] for decision-making purposes [@johnson-2018].
-You might find it helpful to structure your value model using the exhibit on page four of the [midterm report template][].
+I am expecting you to structure your value model using the exhibit skeleton on page four of the [midterm report template][].
 Overall, your goal should be to evaluate a set of well-balanced alternatives with a ranked set of relevant decision criteria in order to propose a course of action in a convincing manner.

 On this point, you should strive to explain your alternatives clearly and define your criteria well so that the scores you assign to alternatives in your value model will seem logical.
-In other words, try to increase the chances that separate people (namely, your peers, Mike, Sarah, and I) will more or less agree on the scores you assign to given alternative-criterion pairs and, thus, the logic underlying your strategic recommendation by explaining your alternatives clearly and defining/ranking your criteria cogently.
+In other words, try to increase the chances that separate people (namely, Mike, Sarah, employees of TJL, and I) will more or less agree on the scores you assign to given alternative-criterion pairs and, thus, the logic underlying your strategic recommendation by explaining your alternatives clearly and defining/ranking your criteria cogently.

 While analyzing and communicating insights about these and other datasets, the key is to describe the provenance of your data parsimoniously and to define the